jbdel/medical_imaging_toolbox/dataloaders/README.md

 where key is a triple `(subject_id, study_id, image_id)`

-The different task coded for this dataset can be found in `BaseMimic.py`
+The different tasks coded for this dataset can be found in `BaseMimic.py`